WilliamCagas/Python-Keylogger/README.md

 Purpose: A keylogger is a surveillance software that can log every pressed key from a computer.
-My goal was to explore the world of cybersecurity and gain experience by creating a real-world scenario in a controlled environment.
+My goal was to explore the world of cybersecurity and gain experience by creating a real-world, malicious software (malware) in a controlled environment.
 To do this, I created a functional keylogger program using Python that could track my own data and send it to my email.

 Disclaimer: The creator of this project does not endorse or condone any unauthorized or malicious use of keylogging technology.
 Users are encouraged to use this project responsibly, in compliance with applicable laws and ethical guidelines.